cran-task-views/Optimization/Optimization.md

     algorithm for the stable marriage and the college admissions problem, the stable roommates and the house allocation problem.
     \[COP, MM\]
--   Package `r pkg("optmatch")` provides routines for solving matching problems by translating them into minimum-cost flow problems and then solved optimaly by the RELAX-IV codes of Bertsekas and Tseng (free for research). \[SPLP\]
 -   Package `r pkg("TSP")` provides basic infrastructure for handling and solving the traveling salesperson problem (TSP).
 The main routine `solve_TSP()` solves the TSP through several